faco229/Lab10/README.md

 </p>

 It is important to keep track of the prompts used to generate working coded.
-Below are the prompts this lab uses to code, debug, and upload necessary docuuments.
+Below are the prompts this lab uses to code, debug, and upload necessary documents.

 **Part 1 – Mapping Stations**